wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 permalink: wavefront_data_format.html
 summary: Syntax and parameters of the Wavefront native data format.
 ---
 The Wavefront data format is supported by Wavefront proxies and by direct ingestion.
-This is a reference to the Wavefront data format.
-See [Wavefront Data Naming](wavefront_data_naming.html) for additional best practices.
+This page is a reference to the Wavefront data format.
+See [Wavefront Data Naming](wavefront_data_naming.html) for best practices.

 ## Supported Data Formats for Metrics